Jordan-Pierce/CoralNet-Toolbox/Docs/README.md

 This showcases the steps to using the CoralNet-Toolbox.
 In this example, we use the [D3](https://csms.haifa.ac.il/profiles/tTreibitz/datasets/sea_thru/index.html) dataset.
-The Google Slides and video explanation can be found at links below below.
+The Google Slides and video explanation can be found at the links below.

 <p align="center">
   <a href="https://link-to-google-slides.com">